Topic

 - military passports

-- laissez-passer / emergency passport
+- laissez-passer / emergency passports

 - travel document for stateless persons